About Massage, Bodywork and Somatic Therapies

 Articles by BTI Co-directors

 Rick Rosen, MA, LMBT is the Founder and Co-Director of the Body Therapy Institute.
-Over the three decades he has worked in the massage therapy field, he has been a leader and advocate for consistent standards in regulation and education.
-Rick has a Masters degree in humanistic psychology, and has developed innovative programs for manual therapists in the areas of mind-body relationships and body mechanics.
+Over the four decades he has worked in the massage therapy field, he has been a leader and advocate for consistent standards in regulation and education.
+Rick has a masters degree in humanistic psychology, and has developed innovative programs for manual therapists in the areas of mind-body relationships and body mechanics.

-This is a White Paper that provides a comprehensive overview of the massage therapy field as it currently exists, and identifies six key areas of development that must be in place for it to become a full-fledged profession.
+This 2008 white paper provides a comprehensive overview of the massage therapy field, and identifies six key areas of development that must be in place for it to become a full-fledged profession.
 This paper offers specific policy recommendations for the major stakeholder organizations that shape and direct the evolution of the massage therapy field.

 Published in the December 2009 issue of Massage Today, this article is a follow-on to the White Paper.
 There is a specific focus on the basic structure of how professions tend to be organized, with a look at the developmental status of the massage therapy field as it compares to this matrix.